 Research paper: People who have a nice date, often dream about relationships the following night.
 What’s on our mind in the day showes up in our dreams, says a study surveying 15657 people on a dating website.

 Dream Work in Therapy: Facilitating Exploration, Insight, and Action.

 Written for therapists, but recommended for anyone who wants to explore dreams.
 The book follows the cognitive-experiential model for unpacking a dream, developed by Clara Hill, PhD (University of Maryland).

 Try this at home: figure out what your dreams mean with this helpful set of prompts to ask yourself, or to help a friend make sense of their dream.

 Dreams in General

-Dreaming is a multidisciplinary journal, the only professional journal devoted specifically to dreaming.
-The journal publishes scholarly articles related to dreaming from any discipline and viewpoint.
-It’s a publication of the International Association for the Study of Dreams (IASD) and the American Psychology Association (APA).
+Dreaming is the only academic journal devoted specifically to dreaming.
+It publishes scholarly articles related to dreaming from any discipline and viewpoint.

 The Sleep Salons by the Sociability of Sleep is an interdisciplinary research-creation project.
 Each Salon has a different topic on the everyday and the exceptional experiences of sleep and dreams.
 (Université de Montreal).